 Surfshark isn’t a small provider anymore, it has grown to be one of the best ones in the market during the last year, but gladly it wasn’t noticed by Russia and hasn’t been banned.
 Surfshark uses industry leading encryption, has many fast servers worldwide, is excellent with bypassing geo-restrictions.
 Surfshark will ensure your security and privacy online and for a comparably low cost.
 It also supports an unlimited number of devices and has all the time working customer support.

 Perfect Privacy is a hidden diamond in the VPN market, many people skip this VPN due to their pricing (the price comparably is pretty high), but their services are actually worth the price.
-They have been operating since 2008 and they developed a high quality and security product, with fast speeds, ability to bypass restrictions and overall knowledge of how to keep their users secure and anonymous online.
+They have been operating since 2008 and they developed a high quality and security product, with fast speeds, the ability to bypass restrictions and overall knowledge of how to keep their users secure and anonymous online.